 RN TO BSN OPTIONS

-For registered nurses (RNs) wishing to pursue their Bachelor of Science in Nursing (BSN) degree, Chemeketa has established inter-institutional agreements with the following institutions –
+For registered nurses (RNs) wishing to pursue their Bachelor of Sciences in Nursing (BSN) degree, Chemeketa has established inter-institutional agreements with the following institutions:

 - Scholarship Information